Ensuring the Educational Stability of Students in Foster Care

 How can schools support students in foster care who are seniors in high school or older youth?

 • Monitor the attendance and engagement of youth in foster care.
-If a student in foster care is experiencing a change in placement, educational stability is vital to his or her overall well-being and success.
-See the Ohio Department of Education’s Attendance Support webpage.
+If a student in foster care is experiencing a change in placement, educational stability is vital to their overall well-being and success.
+See the Ohio Department of Education and Workforce’s Attendance Support webpage.
 Ohio will continue to cover the cost of keeping youths in foster care who are set to age out of the system until further notice.
 See Governor DeWine’s April 25, 2020 announcement.

 • Visit the Ohio Reach Webpage for more information regarding postsecondary transitions services for former foster youth.